-- 44. Scoping a piece of work as an internal auditor or external provider of reporting or assurance is a vitally important part of the overall engagement to which sufficient time should be given. - 45.
+- 39. Scoping a piece of work as an internal auditor or external provider of reporting or assurance is a vitally important part of the overall engagement to which sufficient time should be given. - 40.
 A clearly defined and agreed scope ensures that the work meets the needs of its recipients whether they are management, those charged with governance, regulators or other stakeholders.2 The intended recipients of reporting, and their particular needs, should be considered as they may use any reports for different purposes.
-It will also help contextualise the value of the work being done, particularly where a modular or rotational approach is adopted, or if the subject matter of the work is not necessarily linked to a particular disclosure, ratio or other measure at a certain point in time, such as governance or work on controls and processes. - 46.
-There are some initial scoping considerations which are likely to be useful for all assurance assignments.
+It will also help contextualise the value of the work being done, particularly where a modular or rotational approach is adopted, or if the subject matter of the work is not necessarily linked to a particular disclosure, ratio or other measure at a certain point in time, such as governance or work on controls and processes. - 41.
+Independent to the wider approach being taken, there are some initial scoping considerations which are likely to be useful to all parties to the work.
 These include: - when considering a banking group, which of the entities should be focussed on.
-For a single entity, business lines may be more relevant to consider; - whether to consider internal modelled versus standardised RWAs where applicable; - the starting point of the engagement (ie, will there be reliance on source data, or will this be part of any testing performed); - the extent to which there is existing audited data and whether this can be relied upon; - the maturity of the infrastructure and processes; - the history of error; and - the areas subject to new regulation or change in technology. - 2 Where the work is being performed by an external assurance provider, they will need to identify and agree the intended scope of the assurance engagement with the engaging party (or parties).

-- 47. The type of report being delivered must be considered when designing an assignment scope.
-The following reporting considerations may influence the assignment scope. - Whether the work will result in a long-form report or assessment versus an assurance opinion. - If a descriptive audit report is to be provided which explains key areas of risk and focus akin to ISA 701 Communicating key audit matters in the independent auditors' report (see the reporting section for further guidance in this area). - If an assurance opinion is to be provided, the level of assurance requested and whether a technical standard (such as ISAE 3000) is to be used. - The intended recipients of the report and whether the review or assurance report is to be made public, or is only for private use. - The period to be covered by the assurance assignment, whether a particular point in time, or over a period of time, for example processes in place over a particular quarter or year.
+For a single entity, business lines may be more relevant to consider; - whether to consider internal modelled versus standardised RWAs where applicable; - the starting point of the engagement (ie, will there be reliance on source data, or will this be part of any testing performed); - the extent to which there is existing audited data and whether this can be relied upon; - the maturity of the infrastructure and processes; - the history of error; and - the areas subject to new regulation or change in technology. - 42.
+The type of report being delivered must be considered when designing an engagement scope.
+The following reporting considerations may influence the engagement scope. - Whether the work will result in a long-form report or assessment versus an assurance opinion. - If a descriptive assurance report which explains key areas of risk and focus akin to ISA 701 audit reporting is to be provided (see the reporting section for further guidance in this area). - If an assurance opinion is to be provided, the level of assurance requested and whether a technical standard (such as International Standard on Assurance Engagements 3000) is to be used.